PlanktoScope/device-pkgs/reference.md

 ### `deployment` section

 This optional section of the `pallet-package.yml` file specifies the Docker stack definition file provided by the package, as well as any resources required for deployment of the package to succeed, as well as any resources provided by deployment of the package.
-If required resources are not met, the deployment will not be allowed; resources provided by deployment of the package will only exist once the package deployment is successfully applied.
+If resource requirements are not met, the deployment will not be allowed; resources provided by deployment of the package will only exist once the package deployment is successfully applied.
 Here is an example of a `deployment` section:

 ```yaml
 deployment: